aurora-is-near/doc.aurora.dev/docs/dev-reference/json-rpc.md

 ---
+sidebar_label: 	Relayer JSON-RPC Methods
-title: "JSON-RPC"
+title: "Relayer JSON-RPC Methods"
 ---

-# Compatibility with the Web3 JSON-RPC Protocol

 The [Aurora Relayer](https://github.com/aurora-is-near/relayer2-public) implements the Web3 JSON-RPC protocol.
+Below you can consult all of the methods we do support.

 ## Methods